Schrausser/Velho-s-Cosmographia-tables/README.md

 See also Codazzi (1964, p.
 78) and Cortesão (1965, 2009, respectively).

-Translation of the headline text
+Translation of the headline text.
 ~~~
 portugues	FIGURA DOS CORPOS CELESTES
 english		Picture of the celestial bodies.